AnuragSardar2/Accident-Alert-System-using-MSP430/README.md

 ---

-## 📚 Reference & Credits
+## 🔗 Reference

 This project is inspired by:

-<a href="[https://circuitdigest.com/microcontroller-projects/msp430-vehicle-tracking-and-accident-detection-using-vibration-sensor]" target="_blank">Complete Guide to the Project</a>
+<a href="https://circuitdigest.com/microcontroller-projects/msp430-vehicle-tracking-and-accident-detection-using-vibration-sensor" target="_blank">Complete Guide to the Project</a>

 ---